topcoderinc/va-online-memorial-frontend/README.md

 ## Eslint

+**WARNING:** At the moment, ESLint config is missing, thus linter does not really check anything.

 Lint errors will be displayed in the terminal & console when you run `npm run dev`.

 For more details refer to the starter pack documentation about eslint [here](https://github.com/facebookincubator/create-react-app/tree/master/packages/eslint-config-react-app)